orgMINT/MINT/README.md

 If the condition is true, then code-block-then is executed.
 Otherwise, code-block-else is executed.

-Here is an example of a "if...else" operator in Mondo:
+Here is an example of a "if...else" operator in MINT:

 ```
 10 x !